Burwood (NSW)

 Burwood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 30 projects that could impact the region.
-Notable projects include Burwood Culture House, Sydney Metro West - Burwood North Station, Croydon Transport Oriented Development Precinct, and Burwood North Precinct.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 30 projects likely impacting the area.
+Notable ones include Burwood Culture House, Sydney Metro West - Burwood North Station, Croydon Transport Oriented Development Precinct, and Burwood North Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.